MgramTheDuck/BasicSecurityManual/README.md

 4. Set the settings to "Always Notify"
 5. Click `OK`

+### 2.6 Do not Daily-drive an Admin Account

+When you first setup your computer, you were likely given an Administrator account, this allows you to install and setup apps and software easily without needing admin permissions.
+However, this also means that when you run applications, they may be running as an administrator with more access rights then they need.
+It also opens the possiblility to make dangerous changes to the system unintentionally.

+Generally speaking, you should only be using an Administrator account when you need to make Administrative changes, otherwise you should be using a "Standard" account.

+This can be a little complex but it is a significant improvement to your computer security.

+Firstly, check to see if your account is an administrator

+Windows 11 Steps:

+> Steps for windows 10 are very similar

+1. Open `Settings`
+2. Go to `Accounts > Other Users`
+3. Check to see what type of account you are using:
+    - Administrator
+    - Standard

+If you are using an `Administrator` account, we will need to create a new Administrator User and demote your current account to `Standard`

 ## 3 Network Security

 These rules apply to your home network, they are common issues and flaws people often miss when setting up home routers and other equipment.